BaigKhadija/BaigKhadija/README.md

 <br>
 <br>
  <h3> About me:</h3>
+   - 🌱 I’m currently working on developing my coding skills
+   - 🔭 I’m currently learning more stuff on Machine Learning and Web development.
+   - ☎️ How to reach me: engg.khadija@gmail.com <br>

-  * - 🌱 I’m currently working on developing my coding skills. <br>
+  - 🌱 I’m currently working on developing my coding skills. <br>
-  * - 🔭 I’m currently learning more stuff on Machine Learning and Web development. <br>
+   - 🔭 I’m currently learning more stuff on Machine Learning and Web development. <br>
    - ☎️ How to reach me: engg.khadija@gmail.com <br>
    - 🎀 Fun fact: The only code I write without any errors : "Hello World". <br>